p-adic iterated integration on semistable curves: Fundamental groups of graphs

-A submersion of graphs $f\colon\Gamma\to\Gamma'$ is said to be a {\em weak embedding of graphs} if it is injective on vertices and closed directed edges, and such that for all half-open edges $e$ with $\iota(e)=\circ$, we have one of the following possibilities: $f(e)=f(i(\overline{e}))$, $i(f(e))=\circ$, or $i(f(e))\not\in f(\Gamma)$, i.e.,~a half-open edge is contracted to a vertex, mapped to a half-open edge, or mapped to a closed edge whose other endpoint is not in the image of $f$.

-We can define {\em log homology} of such a graph.
+We can define {\em log homology} of a graph with coefficients in a field $K$.
 Let the compactification $\Gamma'$ be obtained from $\Gamma$ by adding distinct endpoints to the half-open edges.
 Let $\partial\Gamma'$ be the set of those new endpoints, and define

 Log homology is a special case of Borel–Moore homology and is contravariant under weak embeddings.

 \begin{remark} The natural contraction of half-open edges $\varrho\colon \Gamma\to\overline{\Gamma}$ corresponds to an inclusion of pairs $(\overline{\Gamma},\varnothing)\to(\Gamma',\partial\Gamma')$ that induces an inclusion $H^{\diamond}_1(\overline\Gamma)\to H_1^{\diamond}(\Gamma)$ whose image is the subgroup of cycles supported on closed edges. \end{remark}